-If you’re into big dams, then look no farther.
+If you’re into big dams, then look no further.
 Here, we’ll take a look at the ten tallest dams on Earth—number one might surprise you.
 Our list includes some of the oldest and tallest dams on Earth, as well as some of the newest.
 We’ve even included one dam that’s still under construction.
-At the top of our list is a dam so incredible that nearly doubles the height of the second tallest dam on Earth.
+At the top of our list is a dam so incredible that nearly doubles the height of the second-tallest dam on Earth.

 Read on to learn about the top ten tallest dams in the world!

 The tenth tallest dam on Earth is the Vajont Dam.
 Located in northern Italy, this dam became operational in 1959.
 The Vajont Dam is 858 feet tall (261.5 meters) and 89 feet wide at the base.
 Like most large dams, the Vajont dam narrows towards the top; it’s only 11 feet wide at its maximum height.

 The ninth tallest dam on Earth is the Yusufeli Dam in northeastern Turkey.
 Construction on this dam began in 2013; today, the structure is nearly complete.
 The Yusufeli Dam is 886 feet (270 meters) tall and dams the Coruh River.